Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 - digital image files or photos printed on a regular printer paper

-- a piece of chalk, soft pen, or a pastel crayon
+- a piece of chalk, a soft pen, or a pastel crayon

 - a ballpoint pen